tfeb/best-map/README.md

 # Computing the best map between two sets of objects
-[This README is extremely preliminary and there is no serious documentation at all so far: *caveat emptor*.]

 Given two sets of objects (in some kind of container indexed by small integers) and a metric function which computes distances between objects in one set and objects in another, then this computes the